-Abstract.
-The so-called Adaptive Impact Absorption (AIA) is a research area of safety engineering devoted to problems of shock absorption in various unpredictable scenarios of collisions.
+ABSTRACT: The so-called Adaptive Impact Absorption (AIA) is a research area of safety engineering devoted to problems of shock absorption in various unpredictable scenarios of collisions.
 It makes use of smart technologies including systems equipped with sensors, controllable dissipaters and specialized tools for signal processing.
 One of the most challenging problems for AIA systems is on-line identification of impact loads, which is crucial for introducing optimum real-time strategy of adaptive impact absorption.
 This paper presents development of methodology which enables real-time impact load identification.
-In considered problem a dynamic excitation is generated by a mass M_1 impacting with initial velocity V_0 .
-An analytical formulation of the problem, corresponding numerical simulations and experimental tests are presented.
-Two identification algorithms based on measured response of the impacted structure are proposed and thoroughly discussed.
-Finally, a concept of the AIA device utilizing the idea of detecting device (the so called "impactometer") is briefly described.
+Considered dynamic excitation is generated by a mass M_1 impacting with initial velocity V_0 .
+An analytical formulation of the problem, supported with numerical simulations and experimental verifications, is presented.
+Two identification algorithms based on measured response of the impacted structure are proposed and discussed.
+Finally, a concept of the AIA device utilizing the idea of detecting device so called "impactometer" is briefly presented.